PhD Modern U.S. History, University of Minnesota-Twin Cities

 “Theorizing Neoliberal Urban Development: A Genealogy from Richard Florida to Jane Jacobs,” Radical History Review Winter 2012.
 65-87

-"Crime and Violence, or Hard-boiled Chronicles of Mean Streets and their Hidden Truths" in The City in American Literature.
-Cambridge University Press.
-Forthcoming
+“Crime and Violence; or, Hard-boiled Chronicles of Mean Streets and their Hidden Truths” in The City in American Literature.
+Cambridge University Press, 2021.
+218–231

 While a number of my courses examine the history and theory of sustainable and unsustainable forms of development, students in my Sustainable Community Planning and Advanced Planning Studio courses have the opportunity to do applied research in the Chequamegon Bay region.

 In the Sustainable Community Planning course, students have the opportunity to be agents of change.
 One example is a public participation plan for Ashland's Comprehensive Plan Revision that was largely assembled by Northland students that was approved by the Ashland City Council.

 In the warmer months, I can be found bicycling around Ashland, greening my thumb at the city’s community garden, hiking forest trails, cooling myself in the lake, and listening to baseball on the porch.
 Winter means reading, writing, skiing, and warming the house with home-cooked meals.
 I particularly enjoy these activities in the company of my partner Ana, our kids, our dog, and our community.